Oakland-Alameda County Coliseum/McAfee Coliseum, Oakland, CA

 Most recent game: July 4, 2011 (Mariners 2, A’s 1)

 Oakland County Coliseum was temporarily renamed Network Associates Coliseum.
 As of the 2005 season (and for my second visit in 2006), it was called McAfee Coliseum.
 In 2011, as of my third visit, the name had changed to the o.co Coliseum.
+It has now reverted to the original name of Oakland-Alameda County Coliseum.

 (Click on any image to see a full-sized version.)